flexera-public/policy_templates/cost/google/unutilized_ip_addresses/README.md

 ## Functional Details

 - This policy uses Google Cloud to get a list of IP addresses, internal and external, that are not in use.
-- Create a service account (if not exists) with the necessary permissions under Google-cloud platform (IAM & admin -> service accounts).
-Generate key, a JSON file will get downloaded in which you can find 'client email' and 'private key' which has to be added as credentials in RightScale cloud management Design -> Credentials with name 'GCE_PLUGIN_ACCOUNT' and 'GCE_PLUGIN_PRIVATE_KEY' respectively.

 ## Input Parameters